AlexJoom/javascript-asana-extensions/README.md

 and the total hours per person will be calculated and presented in the top of the page, under the project's description.

 Projects that contain the word "backlog" are ignored by the script.
-Backlog ussually contain user stories that will be added in future sprints.
+A backlog contains user stories that will be added in future sprints.
 So it doesnt make any sense to calculate total hours in backlogs